Chemawa Indian School: Student body

-Academics

-Chemawa Indian School has been accredited through Northwest Association of Accredited Schools since 1971.

 Partnership with Willamette University

 In 2005, Chemawa Indian School formed a partnership with Willamette University, a private liberal arts college in Salem.
 Willamette undergraduates, along with Chemawa peer tutors, provide tutoring to students four nights per week on the Chemawa campus.

+Athletics

+Chemawa School athletic teams compete in the OSAA 2A-2 Tri-River Conference.
+The school won Oregon state championships in cross country running in 1964, 1972, 1981, and 1986.
+The school was also state champions for its size class in football in 1914 and 1944.